e19096/Triple-Academy/docs/README.md

 - [ ] add bears

-view.js
--for setting up/rendering grid game.js
--game logic
-board.js
-play.js
--start game?

-**fix initial render(make sure nothing can be combined) ...also now after adjacent cells are checked, already taken cells are not checked
+- [ ] fix initial render(make sure nothing can be combined)
+- [ ] also now after adjacent cells are checked, already taken cells are not checked

-after combines, has to check adjacent again

-refactor adjacentSamePieces to use recursion
+- [ ] refactor adjacentSamePieces to use recursion

---add movement

--add preview on hover
+- [ ] add preview of object on hover
+- [ ] add movement

--change background if piece exists?
+- [ ] change background if piece exists?

---add a box with directions
+- [ ] add a box with directions?
--points?

---add crystal?
+- [ ] points?

+- [ ] add crystal?

---add directions for specific piece on hover
+- [ ] add directions for specific piece on hover
-(add to constants and add as $(.instructions).html when hovering over matching piece.)